ipaqmaster/vfio/README.md

 ### Passthrough gotchas

-1. If you're on a NVIDIA card including 2000,3000 and 4000 generations but are experiencing a blank screen or monitors just going into standby at VM boot, ensure you have isolated correctly, or if you already know your GPU isn't isolated, consider using a patched VBIOS file so the guest can just reinitialize the card itself.
+1. If you're on a NVIDIA card including 2000,3000 and 4000 generations but are experiencing a blank screen or monitors just going into standby at VM boot, ensure you have isolated correctly, or if you already know your GPU isn't isolated then consider using a patched VBIOS file so the guest can just reinitialize the card itself.

-2. If your guest has the NVIDIA driver installed, you may find your screen starts black (And you miss the TianoCore boot process) but eventually gets a video signal once the guest reaches the login screen and the NVIDIA driver kicks in to resuscitate the card itself.
+2. If your guest has the NVIDIA driver installed, you may find your screen starts black (And you visually miss the TianoCore UEFI boot process) but eventually gets a video signal once the guest reaches the login screen and the NVIDIA driver kicks in to resuscitate the card itself.
+This isn't ideal but it can also save the day like that.

 ### Performance woes?